square-a/sissi-core/README.md

 | allowedItems | string[] | `['standard']` | | has to correspond with the defined [sections](link) |
 | isProtected | boolean | `false` | | protected pages cannot be added or deleted in the CMS |

 Note: I will generate a path for each page.
-If you add a `path` field I will use its content or otherwise create the path from the `title` or `name` field.
-If none of these exist the path will be the randomly created page id.
+If you add a `path` field I will use its content or otherwise create the path from the `title` or `name` field (in this order).
+If none of these exist the path will be the generated page id.
 Also, since I need an entry point for the website, I will force the path for the index page (i.e. the top page in the CMS – which can easily be changed) to be an empty string.

 #### sections
 `sections` work pretty much like pages and are also made up of the `fields` you defined earlier.
 Again, I urge you to create a `standard` section type.
 Here’s how this might look like: